 The traditional image of the radical architect is the angry young man rebelling against the establishment.
 The avant-garde is defined from what it is against rather than what it is for.

 This leads to an oedipal succession of contradictions where each generation says the opposite of the previous.
 And if your agenda is dependent on being the opposite of someone else’s—you are simply a follower in reverse.

-Rather than being radical by saying fuck the context, – the establishment, – the neighbours, – the budget, or – gravity, we want to try to turn pleasing in to a radical agenda.
+Rather than being radical by saying fuck the context, the establishment, the neighbors, the budget, or gravity, we want to try to turn pleasing in to a radical agenda.
 The Danish welfare state is the culture of consensus.
 The socially most egalitarian country in the world, it is ruled by the good principles that everybody has the same rights, every point of view the same value.